abhilashsajeev/ReactJS-Training/02-Basicfeatures-and-syntax/dynamic-content.md

 ```

 We can write only one line expressions / function returns here.
-Not a javascript classes or such big tasks.
+Not a JavaScript classes or such big tasks.
-We will use this type of modifications and dynamisam throughout the use of reactjs
+We will use this type of modifications and dynamism throughout the use of Reactjs

 Let us see it in [Practical](https://codesandbox.io/s/9jy8jjkzqo)